sahirtaib/text-extractor-plugin/README.md

 ## Way forward

-Should use file upload feature instead of manual upload `example_document.pdf`.
+- Should use file upload feature instead of manual uploading sample files.
-Extend plugin for form element.
+- Extend plugin as a form element.

 ## License